maplight/votersedge-voting-info/voting-info-new/states/ny/state-all-elections/en/register-to-vote/can-i-register.md

 ---
 title: "Can I register to vote?"
-published: false
+published: true
-weight: 10
+weight: 1
-section: register-to-vote
+section: "register-to-vote"
-priority: Minor
+priority: "Minor"
 ---
 To register to vote in New York:
 - You must be a United States Citizen.